What’s an escrow analysis?

 You can see your escrow information on chase.com.
 Just enroll or sign in and choose your mortgage account.
 Then, go to the "Things you can do" menu and choose “Escrow information.”

-You can view your current Escrow account balance by going to the "Things you can do" menu and selecting ‘Account Details’.
+You can see your current Escrow account balance by going to the "Things you can do" menu and choosing ‘Account Details’.

 You can also sign up to receive free alerts about your escrow account on chase.com.
 We’ll notify you when a tax or insurance payment is made from your account.